ehds/uestc-signin/README.md

 ```

-If you want to if today's task has done, set the mail config section.
-You can get these settings from your email server provider,for example [mail.qq.com](https://service.mail.qq.com/cgi-bin/help?subtype=1&&id=14&&no=1000898)
+If you want to know if today's task has done, set the mail config section.
+You can get these settings from your email server provider, for example [mail.qq.com](https://service.mail.qq.com/cgi-bin/help?subtype=1&&id=14&&no=1000898)

 ```
 enable = true